scala/docs.scala-lang/contribute/hacker-guide.md

     testing: [...]/files/run/stringinterpolation_macro-run.scala          [  OK  ]
     All of 6 tests were successful (elapsed time: 00:00:08)

-### 4. Publish ###
+## 4. Publish

 After development is finished, it's time to publish the code and submit your patch for discussion and potential inclusion into Scala.
-In a nutshell this involves: 1) making sure that your code and commit messages are of high quality, 2) clicking a few buttons in the
+In a nutshell, this involves:

+  1. making sure that your code and commit messages are of high quality,
+  2. clicking a few buttons in the Github interface,
-Github interface, 3) assigning one or more reviewers which will look through your pull request.
-Now all that in more details.
+  3. assigning one or more reviewers which will look through your pull request.

+ Let's go into each of these points in more detail.

-### Commit ###
+### Commit

 The [Git Basics](http://git-scm.com/book/en/Git-Basics) chapter in the Git online book covers most of the basic workflow during this stage.
 There are two things you should know here:

-1) Commit messages are frequently the only way to communicate with the authors of the code written a few years ago.
-Therefore, we give them big importance.
-Be creative and eloquent - the more context your provide for the change you've introduced, the bigger the probability that some future maintainer will get you right.
+  1. Commit messages are often the only way to understand the intentions of authors of code written a few years ago.
+Thus, writing a quality is of utmost importance.
+The more context you provide for the change you've introduced, the larger the chance that some future maintainer understand your intentions.
 Consult [the pull request policy](https://github.com/scala/scala/wiki/Pull-Request-Policy) for more information about the desired style of your commits.

-2) Clean history is also important.
+  2. Keeping Scala's git history clean is also important.
 Therefore we won't accept pull requests for bug fixes that have more than one commit.
 For features, it is okay to have several commits, but all tests need to pass after every single commit.
 To clean up your commit structure, you want to [rewrite history](http://git-scm.com/book/en/Git-Branching-Rebasing) using `git rebase` so that your commits are against the latest revision of `master`.

 Once you are satisfied with your work, synced with `master` and cleaned up your commits you are ready to submit a patch to the central Scala repository.
 Before proceeding make sure you have pushed all of your local changes to your fork on Github.